isoldamuniz/ad-2019/README.md

 ## On frontend folder:

 1. run 'yarn install' to install all the required dependencies
-2. run 'yarn start' to start the server
+2. run 'yarn dev' to start the server